© John Benford /johnbenfordphoto.com

 What We Do

 The New Hampshire Food Bank, a program of Catholic Charities New Hampshire, serves as the only food bank in the state, working to provide nutritious food and resources to the hundreds of thousands of New Hampshire residents that are food insecure.
 The Food Bank supplies millions of pounds of food annually to more than 400 partner agencies, including food pantries, homeless shelters, soup kitchens, children’s programs, senior centers and more.
 In turn, these agencies provide hunger relief to those suffering from food insecurity throughout the state.
+The New Hampshire Food Bank operates in all 10 NH counties.

 History